fargothcor/my_scripts_for_something/README.md

 # my_scripts_for_something
-just scripts for any tasks
+Just scripts for any tasks